The Class of 2022 Flinn Scholarship application will open in August.

 Preparing to Apply

-We recommend students familiarize themselves with the application process well in advance of the official application period.
-Students who will be competitive for the Flinn Scholarship pursue challenging and interesting studies, commit to extracurricular activities, and usually take the PSAT during their sophomore and junior year and the ACT or SAT by early October of senior year.
+We recommend students begin to familiarize themselves with the application process in advance of the application period.
+In addition, students should pursue challenging and interesting studies, commit to extracurricular activities, and take the PSAT sophomore and junior year and the ACT or SAT by early October of senior year.
 (For 2021 applicants, submission of the ACT or SAT was optional.)